The Role of Green Speed in Determining the Length of Your Putting Stroke

 Throughout your golfing career, you will encounter varying green speeds, especially if you travel to play at different courses.
-For instance, Augusta National Golf Club and Oakmont Country Club have much faster greens than any local municipal golf course.
+For instance, Augusta National Golf Club, Oakmont Country Club, and Royal Melbourne Golf Club have much faster greens than any local municipal golf course.
 You can see some of the smallest and shortest putting strokes in competition by watching the U.S. Open at OCC or the Masters Championship.

 Watching the best players in the world putt at these venues’ greens is quite a sight.
 Players barely move their putter heads to create a putting stroke, yet the ball can travel up to 20 feet.
 To improve your understanding of how green speed affects the length of your putting stroke, you need to practice specific speed control techniques.
 It is imperative to build a practice plan that focuses on learning green speeds to become a better putter.